lkuper/CMPS290S-2018-09/_posts/2018-11-17-time-is-partial-or-why-do-distributed-consistency-models-and-weak-memory-models-look-so-similar-anyway.md

 to reads on the same object, and only ever allows a read to have visibility of exactly zero or one writes.

-This corresponds to the fact that there only ever a single actual memory cell being written to in a shared memory processor, for any given object, even if threads may access it at different points in causality.
-In a distributed system, a logical object can be written to at many separate replicas.
+This corresponds to the fact that there's only ever a single actual memory cell being written to in a shared-memory processor, for any given object, even if threads may access it at different points in causality.
+(In a distributed system, on the other hand, a logical object can be written to at many separate replicas.)

 "Modification order" takes the same step in specialising arbitration, by being per-object and only ordering writes.
-This is, again, a specialisation borne from the fact that the weak memory specification only makes strong guarantees per-object.
+This is, again, a specialisation borne of the fact that the weak memory specification only makes strong guarantees per-object.

 The next step is to consider the consistency axioms that Burckhardt et al. define, and see